Swirrl/tripod/README.md

 With a Fuseki instance ready and up, edit the config in `spec/spec_helper.rb` to reflect your settings.
 Make sure you `bundle` to pull in all dependencies before trying to run the tests.

+Some tests require memcached to be set up and running.
+The tests that require memcached are tagged with `:caching_tests => true`; do with this information what you will.

 [Full Documentation](http://rubydoc.info/gems/tripod/frames)

 Copyright (c) 2012 [Swirrl IT Limited](http://swirrl.com).
 Released under MIT License